Info Source 2024 : Library and Archives Canada

 Personal information is used as a reference source of information about former military members to support post-service programs and benefits administered by VAC and DND.
 Personal information is transferred to the legal control of LAC one year after the release of Regular Force members and two years after the release of Reserves pursuant to Order-in-Council 1971–1989.
 The SIN may be used in retrieving the above information for DND and VAC when it is the only identifier available for former personnel of the Reserves, Canadian Active and Regular Forces.

-Consistent Uses:
+Consistent uses:

 The information may be shared with current authorized personnel of DND.
-Refer to Department of National Defence and Veterans Affairs Canada Centre for the Support of Injured and Retired Members and Their Families-DND PPU 824 for administering post-release programs and services to former Canadian Forces members.
+Refer to PIB “Department of National Defence and Veterans Affairs Canada Centre for the Support of Injured and Retired Members and Their Families-DND PPU 824” for administering post-release programs and services to former Canadian Forces members.
 The information may be shared with current authorized personnel of VAC.
-Refer to Assistance Fund-VAC PPU 045, Counselling, Rehabilitation, Sheltered Employment, Burial and Trust Fund Benefits, Estates Information-VAC PPU 005, Disability Awards, Death Benefit and Detention Benefit-VAC PPU 560, Financial Benefits-VAC PPU 510, Health Benefits Program/Public Service Health Care Plan-VAC PPU 520, Health Care Programs (Non-Pension Related)-VAC PPU 020, Legal Services for Disability Applicants and Allowance Appellants-VAC PPU 090, Pensions and Compensation-VAC PPU 055, Rehabilitation Services and Vocational Assistance-VAC PPU 550 and Treatment of a Pensioned/Awarded Condition-VAC PPU 030 for administering post-release services and benefits to former Canadian Forces members.
+Refer to PIBs “Assistance Fund-VAC PPU 045,” “Counselling, Rehabilitation, Sheltered Employment, Burial and Trust Fund Benefits, Estates Information-VAC PPU 005,” “Disability Awards, Death Benefit and Detention Benefit-VAC PPU 560,” “Financial Benefits-VAC PPU 510,” “Health Benefits Program/Public Service Health Care Plan-VAC PPU 520,” “Health Care Programs (Non-Pension Related)-VAC PPU 020,” “Legal Services for Disability Applicants and Allowance Appellants-VAC PPU 090,” “Pensions and Compensation-VAC PPU 055,” “Rehabilitation Services and Vocational Assistance-VAC PPU 550” and “Treatment of a Pensioned/Awarded Condition-VAC PPU 030” for administering post-release services and benefits to former Canadian Forces members.

 Records of Reserve Forces personnel are retained until the service person reaches 70 years of age.
 Some of these records are preserved permanently for archival purposes, while the remainder are destroyed.
-Records of Canadian service personnel who served during the Second World War, survived the war, and had no further active service after this war, are retained until the service person reaches 90 years of age and are preserved permanently for archival purposes.
+Records of Canadian service personnel who served during the Second World War, survived the war and had no further active service after this war are retained until the service person reaches 90 years of age and are preserved permanently for archival purposes.
 Records of Special Forces personnel (Korean Conflict) are retained until the service person reaches 90 years of age and are preserved permanently for archival purposes.
 Records of Regular Force and Class C Reserve personnel are retained until the service person reaches 90 years of age.
 Some of these records are preserved permanently for archival purposes, while the remainder are destroyed.
 Information in the electronic system used to control and monitor the location and use of the records noted above is destroyed one month after those records have been destroyed.
 For records that are preserved permanently for archival purposes, the information in the electronic system is retained indefinitely.

-DA Number: 2018/009 and 99/014
+DA number: 2018/009 and 99/014

-Related Record Number: LAC CMHI 155, LAC CMHI 170
+Related record number: LAC CMHI 155, LAC CMHI 170

-TBS Registration: 001943
+TBS registration: 001943

-Bank Number: LAC PPU 721
+Bank number: LAC PPU 721

 Notes:

-Individuals requesting information described by this bank must provide the service person's full given name(s) or initial(s) and surname(s) (and maiden name, if applicable), date of birth, service number(s) or SIN (if applicable), and period of service.
+Individuals requesting information described by this personal information bank must provide the service person’s full given name(s) or initial(s) and surname(s) (and maiden name, if applicable), date of birth, service number(s) or SIN (if applicable) and period of service.
 Individuals must also provide their contact information and signature (if applicable).
-Dental X-rays may be provided only by LAC Winnipeg directly to the current dentist of the individual with the individual's (patient's) written consent.
+Dental X-rays may be provided only by LAC Winnipeg directly to the current dentist of the individual with the individual’s (patient’s) written consent.
 If a former military member re-engages in the CAF, DND requests and receives the previous dental records.
 Legal control is then transferred to DND, with the obligation to respond to any request concerning these records under the Access to Information Act and the Privacy Act.
-Bank formerly called Dental Records-World War II, Special, Reserve and Regular Forces-LAC PPE 721.
+This PIB was formerly called “Dental Records-World War II, Special, Reserve and Regular Forces-LAC PPE 721.”

-Employee Personnel Record
+Employee Personnel Record (PIB)

 Description:

-This bank describes information compiled by government institutions used in support of managing former civilian employees' employment.
-Personal information may include the employee's name, date of birth, dates of employment, contact information, age, gender, SIN, Personal Record Identifier (PRI), citizenship status, educational information, biographical information and personnel information.
+This personal information bank describes information compiled by government institutions used in support of managing former civilian employees’ employment.
+Personal information may include the employee’s name, date of birth, dates of employment, contact information, age, gender, SIN, Personal Record Identifier (PRI), citizenship status, educational information, biographical information and personnel information.

 Former civilian employees of the Government of Canada, their dependents, spouses and next of kin.